pjmagee/dota2-helper/README.md

 - Advanced settings to modify audio files and intervals with `appsettings.json`
 - Fake timers are used when the game is not running for easy configuration
 - When the game is running, the timers will automatically start based on the game time
+- GSI integration with a simple install button to add the configuration file

 ## Game State Integration